KinetekEnergy/vsdiat-aashray-reddy/docs/Day-1/SoC-Design-and-Openlane.md

 ![Chip placement](./SoC-Design-and-Openlane-Images/placement.png)

-Each componenet needs to be properly placed on the chip.
+Each component needs to be properly placed on the chip.
 Standard cells are placed in rows as defined by the floor plan.

 The placement is a two step process: